 - Bloating.
 You may be a little puffed up thanks to the pregnancy hormone progesterone.
 Break out the comfy pants!

 - Mild cramping.
-At 4 weeks pregnant cramping might worry you, but it actually may be a sign that baby has properly implanted in the wall of your uterus.
-However, any severe cramping or pain at 4 weeks pregnant is something you should definitely tell your doctor about right away.
-He or she will want to examine you to rule out any problems.
+At 4 weeks pregnant, cramping might worry you, but it actually may be a sign that baby has properly implanted in the lining of your uterus.
+However, any severe cramping or pain at 4 weeks pregnant is something you should definitely tell your doctor about right away, since they’ll want to examine you to rule out any problems.

 - Mood swings.
 It’s not your imagination.
 Your mood is going haywire mostly because of your fluctuating hormones.
 (But maybe also because of stress and because your mind is racing.)
 Pregnancy mood swings are most drastic during the first 12 weeks.
 After that, the hormones will level out a bit, making you less likely to cry at every life insurance commercial you see.

 - Morning sickness.
 Experts say that about 50 to 90 percent of pregnant women get some form of morning sickness (a.k.a. nausea and sometimes vomiting too).
 So even if you haven’t had an upset stomach yet, you probably will at some point.
 Morning sickness is usually at its worst around nine weeks and then slowly gets better, typically disappearing completely in the second trimester.